dssg/hitchhikers-guide/sources/curriculum/0_before_you_start/pipelines-and-project-workflow/README.md

 We should not combine different data sets or create calculated fields.
 This is reserved for the next layer.

-Typical file formats for the intermediate layer are a data base (e.g. `postgres`) or `parquet` files.
+Typical storage formats for the intermediate layer are a data base (e.g. `postgres`) or `parquet` files.

 ##### Processed
 To perform the modelling work, the input data needs to be combined and enriched, for example by creating features.